WebAssembly/module-linking/proposals/module-types/Explainer.md

 of module types and instance types.

-### Binary format considerations
+### Binary Format Considerations

 This proposal defines two new [sections] in the binary format: `module` and `instance`.
 These sections are placed right after the `import` section, such that the ordering of sections is:
-1. `type`
+1. Type Section
-2. `import`
+2. Import Section
-3. `module`
+3. Module Section
-4. `instance`
+4. Instance Section
-5. `function`
+5. Function Section
 6. ...
+7. ModuleCode Section
+8. Code Section
+9. Data Section

+The distinction between the Module and ModuleCode Sections is the same as the distinction between the Function and Code Sections: the Module section declares the module types of each nested module while the ModuleCode section provides the definition of each module.
+Module definitions in the ModuleCode section are decoded with the same [`module` binary format production] that decodes top-level modules, making `module` a recursive production.
+As with functions, splitting module types from definitions allows all modules to be decoded, validated and optimized in parallel.

-This ordering is implied by basic validation dependencies:
+This section ordering is implied by:
-* Instance definitions (in the `instance` section) depend on module definitions (in the `module` section).
-* Module definitions depend on the `type` section and, later, with [Type Imports], the `import` section.
+* Module definitions depend on the Type Section and, later, with [Type Imports], the Import Section.
+* Instance definitions (in the Instance Section) depend on module types (in the Module Section).
-* The exports of instance definitions in the `instance` section can be used in all succeeding sections (even, once instances can [export types], the `function` section).
+* The exports of instance definitions in the Instance Section can be used in all succeeding sections (even, once instances can [export types], the Function Section).
+* Since a module's instance is instantiated, and therefore executed (via `start` function) last, having Code after ModuleCode allows Code compilation to potentially better overlap ModuleCode execution in streaming scenarios.

-There are several kinds of `alias` definitions that go in different sections:
+There are several kinds of `alias` definitions introduced above; they go in different sections:
-* Aliases of parent modules' types go in the `type` section as a new kind of type definition.
+* Aliases of parent modules' types go in the Type section as a new kind of type definition.
-* Aliases of parent modules' modules go in the `module` section as a new kind of module definition.
+* Aliases of parent modules' modules go in the Module section as a new kind of module definition.
-* Aliases of imported or nested instances' exports go in the `instance` section as a new kind of definition (of the aliased export's type).
+* Aliases of imported or nested instances' exports go in the Instance Section as a new kind of definition (of the aliased export's type).

-With aliases interleaved in the `instance` section, implementing the validation rules for `instantiate` mentioned above amounts to simply adding each instance or alias definition one-at-a-time to the appropriate index space (which will initially include all `type`, `import` and `module` section definitions and nothing else), such that index space bounds checking implies the required acyclicy.
+With aliases interleaved in the Instance section, implementing the validation rules for `instantiate` amounts to adding each instance or alias definition one-at-a-time to the appropriate index space (which will initially include all Type, Import and Module section definitions and nothing else), such that index space bounds checking implies the required acyclicy.

-Lastly, module definitions in the `module` section are encoded with the same [`module` binary format production] that parses top-level modules, making `module` recursive.
-Once the module types of all preceding nested modules are known (which requires only inexpensive processing of a small fraction of the preceding byte stream), a nested module can be decoded, validated and optimized in parallel.

 ### Summary